ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 Architect or open a ticket following the [Technical Support](../../../support/techsupport.md) instructions.

-Finally, another option for testing devices is to log into the IP Fabric CLI using the `osadmin` account and manually trying SSH'ing into your devices, preferably using the username and password the system was configured to use.
+Finally, another option for testing devices is to log in to the IP Fabric CLI using the `osadmin` account and manually trying SSH'ing into your devices, preferably using the username and password the system was configured to use.
 If you cannot open a connection, this is due to an external reason.